DavidCdeB/EOS_2_phonons/README.md

 which contains the constant-volume optimization for several geometries.

-* The program `Eos_2_Phonons.py`prepares a frequency calculation input for each geometry.
+* Run the program `Eos_2_Phonons.py`.
+This will prepare a frequency calculation input for each geometry.
 Before running this program, you should edit it and substitute `[supercell expansion matrix here]`, `[basis set here]` and `[functional here]` by, respectively, the adequate supercell for the phonon calculation, the proper basis set